Crispy Oven Baked Chicken Wings

 Seasoning Is A Suggestion

-I include measurements for the spices in the printable recipe card below.
-As always, this is a suggested amount.
+I include measurements for the spices in the printable recipe card below but this is just a suggested amount.
+Personally I really like to season wings A LOT, since they need a lot of flavor, just like mashed potatoes.

-The recipe calls for using powdered chicken bouillon.
-I believe that this is also called GRANULATED chicken bouillon.
+The recipe calls for uses powdered chicken bouillon, which I believe that is also called GRANULATED chicken bouillon.

 A close up of the crispy wings with dipping sauce